ProseMirror/prosemirror/doc/manual.md

 ### Class `model.Node` <a name="Node"></a>

+**Note**: This part of documentation is currently out of date, since the model/schema API is being overhauled.
+I'll update it as soon as something stable comes out.

 Nodes make up the structure of a document.
 They are somewhat like HTML DOM nodes, but simpler.
 A node is identified by a type, which determines the role it has.
 Each node may have children, though the